|

 Art plays a vital role in survival, resistance, and hope.
 Despite the challenges, our guests continue to facilitate artistic creativity despite this difficult time.
 These artist residencies face many obstacles, including staff shortages, a lack of steady financial support, loss of physical spaces due to war, and an increasing need for psychological support.
 Yet, they remain resilient, determined, and passionate against all odds.

-Last summer, DutchCulture | TransArtists visited several of these residencies across Ukraine.
-During this visitors programme, we welcome five of them to the Netherlands for a week-long visit to share their stories, connect and exchange with the Dutch cultural sector, and expand their networks.
+Last summer, DutchCulture | TransArtists's advisor Lotte Geeven visited several of these residencies across Ukraine.
+She spoke with residency organizations and artists about the daily practice of being an artist and the much-needed space to create art and exchange.
+We have invited five of them to the Netherlands for this visitors programme.
+During this week-long visit, they share their stories, connect and exchange with the Dutch cultural sector, and expand their networks.

 Meet our guests: